 Periods of probation, training or apprenticeship may be suspended.

-Absences while on carer’s leave cannot be treated as part of any other leave, for example, sick leave and annual leave.
+Time off on carer’s leave cannot be counted as other types of leave, such as sick leave or annual leave.

 How to apply for carer's leave

-You must apply in writing (by email or letter) to your manager at least 6 weeks before you plan to take carer's leave.
-In exceptional or emergency situations where you cannot give 6 weeks’ notice, you should give notice as soon as possible.
+Ask your manager in writing (email or letter) at least 6 weeks before you want to take carer's leave.
+In exceptional or emergency situations where you cannot give 6 weeks' notice, give notice as soon as possible.

-• the date you want to start your carer’s leave
+- the date you want your leave to start

-• how you intend to take your leave (in 1 block or in a series of shorter blocks)
+- how you plan to take your leave (in 1 block or in a series of shorter blocks)

-At least 2 weeks before your carer’s leave is due to start, you and your employer must sign the confirmation document which is part of Carers Leave Application Form HR108c (PDF, 77.6KB, 5 pages).
+At least 2 weeks before your carer’s leave starts, you and your employer must sign the confirmation document included in the Carers Leave Application Form HR108c (PDF, 77.6KB, 5 pages).

-If you decide you no longer wish to take your carer’s leave, you must let your manager know in writing (by email or letter).
-This should be done before the start date on your confirmation document.
+If you decide not to take your carer’s leave, you must tell your manager in writing before the start date on your confirmation form.

-You can terminate your carer’s leave in a number of ways.
+You can end your carer’s leave in several ways:

-• a date agreed between you and your manager
+- on a date agreed with your manager

-• person being cared for no longer needs full-time care
+- if the person you care for no longer needs full-time care

-• if you no longer satisfy the requirements for the provision of full-time care
+- if you no longer meet the requirements to provide full-time care

-• where the Department of Employment Affairs and Social Protection makes a decision against you having carer’s leave
+- if the Department of Employment Affairs and Social Protection decides you are no longer eligible for carer’s leave

-If the person you were caring for dies while you're on carer's leave, you should return to work on 1 of the following:
+If the person you care for dies while you're on carer’s leave, you should return to work on whichever comes first:

 Returning to work

-You must let your manager know at least 4 weeks before you intend to return to work.
+Tell your manager at least 4 weeks before you plan to return to work.

-You are entitled to return to the same job you were doing before you went on carer’s leave.
-Your terms and conditions of employment remain the same.
+You are entitled to return to the same job you had before your carer’s leave, with the same terms and conditions.

 Related document